THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 - Students can draw on their Model UN experience to better answer interview questions about overcoming obstacles, showing leadership, or setting goals.

-- Likewise, students can use Model UN experiences to answer many essay and short answer questions.
+- Likewise, students can use Model UN experiences to answer many essays and short answer questions.

 - Model UN advisors and teachers often make great authors of letters of recommendation.